YukumoHunter/e3-molecule-diffusion/README.md

 ## Prerequisites

 Ensure you have the following software installed:
- - Python 3.8 or higher
+ - Python 3.12.3 (lower versions might also work)
  - Git

 ## Setting Up the Environment